I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 Mary Anning’s father had been one such fossil hunter and he taught his daughter the trade.
 As noted, she started fossil hunting before she was a teenager and her earnings were important to her family that otherwise had to rely on charity.

 While others were content to find and sell what the locals called verteberries (vertebrae) and snake stones (ammonites), Mary Anning educated herself about the fossilized bones she was finding.

 She was a woman blessed with a sharp mind and boundless curiosity.
 With virtually no formal education she became a leading authority on dinosaurs whose fossils kept turning up on the beaches near Lyme Regis.
 She read everything she could get her hands surrounding the science of geology.

 The first big find came in 1811.
-Mary’s brother Joseph found the skull of an ichthyosaurus, a sea creature looking somewhat like a dolphin.
+Mary’s brother Joseph found the skull of an ichthyosaurus, a sea creature looking like a dolphin.
 A few months later, Mary Anning found the rest of the skeleton.
 It was the first complete ichthyosaurus ever found.